Wakara's War: Chief Wakara

-Mormon Pioneers
+Mormon pioneers

-Wakara was the chief of the Paiute Indians at the time that the members of the Church of Jesus Christ of Latter-day Saints (commonly referred to as the Mormon pioneers) began to arrive in the Utah Valley and settle the land around 1847.
+Wakara was the chief of the Paiute Indians at the time that the members of the Church of Jesus Christ of Latter-day Saints (LDS Church), commonly referred to as the Mormon pioneers, began to arrive in Utah and settle the land around 1847.
 The pioneers were fleeing from religious persecution in Illinois and Missouri and believed that religious freedom would be found outside the United States in lands at the time claimed by Mexico.
 The Mormons were led west from Illinois by their religious leader, Brigham Young, who was revered among them as a prophet.
 The Mormon settlers did not account for the indigenous tribes of the Goshute, Ute, and Shoshone whose territory they were wanting to settle outside the Salt Lake Valley, which led to protracted, and at times violent, conflicts.
-The Salt Lake Valley was claimed by none of the four surrounding tribes making it an ideal settling place for the early members of the Church of Jesus Christ of Latter-day Saints.
+The Salt Lake Valley was claimed by none of the four surrounding tribes, making it an ideal settling place for the early members of the LDS Church.

-Events Leading up to the War
+Events leading to the war

-Religious Differences
+Religious differences

-In the years following the Mormons' arrival to the Salt Lake Valley, tensions began to build between the settlers and the Paiutes.
-The Mormons, led by Brigham Young, believed that the indigenous peoples they encountered were descendants of an ancient splinter group of Hebrews called the Lamanites, who were the primary antagonists in a book of scripture called The Book of Mormon, that they claim was translated by the religion's founder, Joseph Smith.
+In the years following the arrival of the Mormons in the Salt Lake Valley, tensions began to build between the settlers and the Paiutes.
+The Mormons, led by Brigham Young, believed that the indigenous peoples they encountered were descendants of an ancient splinter group of Hebrews called the Lamanites, who were the primary antagonists in a book of scripture called the Book of Mormon, that they believed was translated by the religion's founder, Joseph Smith.
 Informed by the church's doctrine at the time, the Mormon settlers believed that the indigenous inhabitants needed to be converted to Mormonism in order to receive spiritual salvation; Chief Wakara himself had been converted.

-Slave Trade
+Slave trade

-Wakara and his band had a very profitable slave trade with Mexican traders; they traded captives (namely children) from other tribes (mostly the weaker nomadic Paiute and Goshute tribes rather than the armed and mounted Shoshoni tribe) as products of tribal warfare with the Mexicans for goods.
+Wakara and his band had a profitable slave trade with Mexican traders before the arrival of the Mormons.
+They traded captives, mostly women and children from the weaker nomadic Paiute and Goshute tribes, with the Mexicans for goods.
 In order to increase economic wealth, Chief Wakara pressured the Mormon settlers to engage in his prospering slave trade, threatening to kill the slaves unless the settlers bought them.
-Although initially opposed to the idea, Brigham Young relented to purchasing the slaves.

-Young viewed this as a way to purchase the slaves' freedom and believed it to be the moral duty of the settlers to raise the children as Mormons.
+Although initially opposed to the idea, Brigham Young advised the Mormons to purchase the slaves and raise them as their own children.
+Young viewed this as a way to purchase the slaves' freedom, believing it to be the moral duty of the settlers to raise the children as Mormons.
 The relationships between the settlers and the purchased slaves ranged from familial relations to treating the slaves as house servants.